Unity-Technologies/ROS-TCP-Connector/MessageVisualization.md

 		void End();
 	}

-The expected workflow is that you would create a class containing all the data your visualizer needs, to provide as its UserData parameter.
-Here's an example:
+The expected workflow is that you would create an object containing all the data your visualizer needs, and supply that object as its UserData parameter.
+Here's an example of a visualizer with its own custom userdata class:

 	public class UserDataVisualizerExample:
 		IMessageVisualizer<RosMessageTypes.Geometry.Point32, UserDataVisualizerExample.MyUserData>